 Although there will never be a perfect time, it’s best not to talk to your child about dying just before they go to school, to bed or to a friend’s house.
 Try to find a time when you can be together uninterrupted in a safe place around people that they care about.

 Engaging in an activity, like drawing, playing a game, driving, going for a walk or petting the dog – anything that makes the conversation less direct – can help to take some of the intensity and pressure out of it.
 It can also help introduce natural breaks into the conversation, which can feel more comfortable.

 Follow your child’s lead

 Children need consistent information that is as honest as possible.
-Every child is different however and the amount of information needed at any one time must be led by them.
+However, every child is different and the amount of information needed at any one time must be led by them.
 Some children will want to talk and others may never want to.
 Both are OK and it is important that they feel listened to.
-Knowing that they can ask you if they were to change their mind, in itself, can feel containing.
+Knowing that they can ask you if they were to change their mind, in itself, can feel reassuring.

 A good place to start is to find out what they understand already and what else they would like to know.
 For example: “What do you understand about what’s happening now?
 Do you have any worries about what’s happening?
 What do you think will happen next?
 Is there anything else that you would like to know?”

-When having these conversations, follow your child’s lead and stop if you think the conversation is getting too much for them.
+When having conversations about dying, follow your child’s lead and stop if you think the conversation is getting too much for them.
 For example, watch out for non-verbal cues, such as fidgeting and reduced eye contact.
 This can signal that it is time to check in and explore whether it’s a good idea to keep talking or to pause and continue another time.

 Don’t expect to have the conversation all in one go